 The programme is currently engaging with sources of insight (including community knowledges) on the LGBTQUIA+ staff and student experience at Warwick, with the aim of growing and sharing an understanding of the issues impacting the LGBTQUIA+ members of our University community.

-We are identifying gaps within existing insight, and working collectively to address them, such as by designing the first LGBTQUIA+ Student Experience Survey at Warwick.
+We are identifying gaps within existing insight, and working collectively to address them, such as through the LGBTQUIA+ Student Experience Project.
 In doing so, we are focused on establishing a strong community voice, addressing imbalances in representation.

 Expanding Guidance, Resources & Support